Having a foreign driving licence registered, exchanged or converted

 Last update

-Under certain circumstances, the National Society of Automotive Traffic (Société nationale de circulation automobile - SNCA) may require foreign driving licences to be exchanged, registered or converted.
+You can apply to the National Society of Automotive Traffic (Société nationale de circulation automobile - SNCA) to have a foreign driving licence exchanged, registered or converted, subject to certain conditions.

 Registration and exchange are the preserve of drivers who obtained their driving licence in a Member State of the European Economic Area (EEA).